Right Column

 (b) Evidence that the practitioner was absent from California because of military service for a period of one year or longer during the renewal period, preventing completion of the continuing competency requirements; or

-(c) Evidence that the practitioner should be exempt from the continuing competency requirements for reasons of health or other good cause which include:
+(c) Evidence that the practitioner should be exempt from the continuing competency requirements for reasons of health or other good cause, which include:

-(2) Total physical and/or mental disability for one (1) year or longer of an immediate family member for whom the practitioner had total responsibility,
+(2) Total physical and/or mental disability for one year or longer of an immediate family member for whom the practitioner had total responsibility, as verified by a licensed physician or surgeon or licensed clinical psychologist.

 Note: Authority cited: Sections 2570.10 and 2570.20, Business and Professions Code.
 Reference: Sections 2570.10 and 2570.11, Business and Professions Code.

 Article 8.
-Ethical Standards of Practice
+Service Delivery Standards

 § 4170.
 Ethical Standards of Practice